tirthankar-44/ML-Model-analysis/README.md

 # ML-Model-analysis
-A basic analysis of different well-known prediction models in Machine Learning.
+A brief analysis of different well-known prediction models in Machine Learning, using a dataset displaying admission of students to a college on the basis of 2 scores.